Defaultin/car-autopilot/self-parking-ai-2d/README.md

 ## Car

-* Сar model is described in terms of acceleration, velocity, steering, and position according to kinematic laws.
+* Сar model is described in terms of acceleration, velocity, steering, and position according to kinematical laws.
 * Сar model has 4 sensors which determine collisions with obstacles while driving.
 * Сar model has 8 radars which determine position of obstacles and distance to them.